zaus/forms-3rdparty-integration/readme.txt

 * added "empty" checking for 3rdparty entries to avoid dreaded "I've deleted my mappings and can't do anything" error
 * timeout option
 * fixed CF7 form selection bug
+* conditionally load CF7 or GF only if active/present; note that this plugin must `init` normally to check CF7

 = 1.4.1 =